gopi-suvanam/ai-workshop/README.md

 1. Linear regression model for predicting sequences
 2. Deep learning model for generating music

+These notebooks can be run on local machine or Google colab.
+For running in colab the files and data has to be transfered to the cloud.

 To run the music generation note book you need:
 1. music21 library
 2. pandas library